...

 If you get a little bit hungry or just simply feel like eating, head to Mizuma Dango!

-Usually, these rice dumplings in Japan are prepared by grilling first and finishing by brushing thickened soy sauce over the top.
+Usually, these rice dumplings in Japan are prepared by first grilling and then finishing with a brush of thickened soy sauce over the top.

 Having a skewer of rice dumpling while strolling around Kami-Sannnomachi can be quite an experience, especially if you are dressed up in a Kimono (*’▽’).